-This is the twelfth Annual Report/Review of the NICPM service.
+This is the thirteenth Annual Report/Review of the NICPM service.
 The intention is to continue to produce these in order to summarise the function, activity and performance of the unit.

-PLEASE NOTE: this Report relates to the period April 2020 to March 2021, ie the year particularly affected by the Covid-19 pandemic, with temporarily reduced capacity at the NICPM and therefore reduced admission and occupancy rates.
+PLEASE NOTE: this Report relates to the period April 2021 to March 2022, ie the second of two years particularly affected by the Covid-19 pandemic, with temporarily reduced capacity at the NICPM, reduced admission and occupancy rates, and an unusual balance of diagnoses at admission, eg with proportionately less CFS/ME patients than is usual for this service.